 - Has a very clean well designed extendable ISA

-- Easily emulates on x86
+- Easily emulates on x86 (is little endian)

 - Completely open royalty free, with mechanisms for proprietary extensions